mbforbes/website-3/posts/studio/typescript-ecs-dirty-component-optimization.md

 }
 ```

-<p class="figcaption" markdown="1">The new `System` base class that supports dirty Component optimization.
+<p class="figcaption">The new <code>System</code> base class that supports dirty Component optimization.
 Note how both additions can be ignored for Systems that don't wish to support it.</p>

 You may be wondering why we made the design decision mentioned in the comment on `dirtyComponents`: _"Components here need *not* be tracked by `componentsRequired`."_ I'll show why with an example.